 The 2040 Transportation Master Plan highlights that Madison currently has no generally accessible public transit service othen than MARS.
 However, given the existing and projected travel conditions along Highway 72, the demand for transit to serve the retail uses along the corridor will likely increase.
-The demand for transit may also increase in response to projected employment opportunities in the areas of Huntsville adjacent to Madison on the east.
+The demand for transit may also increase in response to projected employment opportunities in the areas of Huntsville adjacent to Madison on the south, east and west, given the Airport expansion and the new Mazda-Toyota facility.
 Many employers may also become interested in participating in ridesharing and/or carpooling programs.